adekolaolat/bods-liverpool-azure-data-engineering/README.md

-# bods-liverpool-azure-data-engineering
+# Azure Data Pipeline Public Buses in Liverpool City

+## Overview

-Build pipeline to pull public bus locations in Liverpool from Bus Open Data Service (BODS) using Azure services.
+This project focuses on building a data pipeline solution to collect public bus location in Liverpool, United Kingdom using Azure services.